 Given the importance most citizens give to the quality of the food produced in Europe, it is not surprising that it is also a key factor for them when deciding what to buy.

-As for the labels themselves, more than 60% of respondents in every EU country said that they played an important role in deciding what products to buy.
+More than 60% of respondents in every EU country said that labels played an important role in deciding what products to buy.